cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 is set to `off` (default: `on` during maintenance windows, `off` otherwise).

-The `PodDisruptionBudget` may prevent the pod from being evicted if there is at least one node which is not ready.
+The `PodDisruptionBudget` may prevent the pod from being evicted if there is at least one node that is not ready.

 Effects on the services (as soon as the *apiserver* is notified):

-* `-rw`: if the pod is the current *primary*, the service will point to the active pod with status ready having  the lowest replication lag.
+* `-rw`: if the pod is the current *primary*, the service will point to the active pod with status ready, having the lowest replication lag.
   That pod becomes the new primary.
 No effect otherwise.

 * `-r`: the pod is removed from the service.

 ### Worker node failure

-Since the node is failed, the *kubelet* won't be able to execute the liveness and the readiness probes.
+Since the node is failed, the *kubelet* won't execute the liveness and the readiness probes.
 The pod will be marked for deletion after the toleration seconds configured by the Kubernetes cluster administrator for that specific failure cause.
-Based on the way the Kubernetes cluster is configured, the pod might be removed from the service at an earlier time.
+Based on how the Kubernetes cluster is configured, the pod might be removed from the service earlier.

 A new pod will be created on a different worker node from a physical backup of the *primary*.
 The default value for that parameter in a Kubernetes